Giant Cell Tumor

 - Limited movement in the nearest joint

-The symptoms of a giant cell tumor may look like other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of a giant cell tumor may look like other medical problems.
+Always talk with your healthcare provider for a diagnosis.

 How is a giant cell tumor diagnosed?